Berenddeperend/blog/src/projects/stool.md

 <br>

 {% image "stool/IMG_2700.jpg", "Stool progress picture" %}

 In September 2022 I joined a 12-week [woodworking course](https://cursushout.nl/cursussen/particulier/houtbewerking-1/).
-The first three weeks we practiced different types of joints, in the remaining nine weeks I crafted this stool.
+The first three weeks we practiced different types of joints, in the remaining nine weeks I built this stool.
 The wood is 'grenenhout', which I believe is Scots Pine in English.
 It's made with [mortise and tenon](https://en.wikipedia.org/wiki/Mortise_and_tenon) joints.
 I sawed, chiseled and sanded it by hand.
 A few exeptions:

 - Some of the mortises were drilled with a horizontal drill press to save time.
 - The lumber was prepared for us with machines.
-I don't know which ones, but the wood was exactly square.
+I don't know which ones, but the wood was perfectly square.
 - The seat was also pre-made for us.
 - The seat isn't glued to the frame, it's secured by four brackets that are screwed in the seat.
 It's a pretty clever technique that I wasn't aware of before.